iCliniq Logo

 CS

-Minor cancer sores do not need any treatment, as they usually clear out on their own in a week or so.
-Treatment might be needed for larger and more painful sores.
+Minor canker sores do not need treatment, as they usually clear out independently in a week or so.
+Treatment might be required for larger and more painful sores.
 The treatment options include:

 1) Mouthwashes - To reduce severe pain and inflammation, mouthwashes containing Dexamethasone or lidocaine are prescribed.

-2) Topical creams or gels - To relieve pain and speed the healing process, your dentist might give topical gel or cream to apply on the sore.
+2) Topical Creams or Gels—To relieve pain and speed healing, your dentist might give you a topical gel or cream to apply to the sore.
 These ointments usually contain Benzocaine, Fluocinonide, or Hydrogen peroxide.

-3) Oral medicines - If the sore does not respond to topical creams, then oral medicines are prescribed.
+3) Oral Medicines—Oral medicines are prescribed if the sore does not respond to topical creams.
 Oral steroids are very rarely prescribed and used only when all other treatment options have failed.

-4) Cautery - Here, an electrical instrument or a chemical is used to burn the ulcer.
+4) Cautery - An electrical instrument or a chemical is used to burn the ulcer.
 The chemicals used are Debacterol and Silver nitrate.

-5) Nutritional supplements - To treat deficiency of folic acid, vitamin B12, iron, or zinc.
+5) Nutritional Supplements - To treat folic acid, vitamin B12, iron, or zinc deficiency.

 If the ulcers are due to an underlying health condition, then the underlying condition has to be treated.